and Didier Champalou both came from vigneron

 The Portail is the parcel of vines located between the gate to the Champalou’s property and their winery, on top of the caves that house the wines.
 Grapes are picked by hand and pressed immediately.
 The juice is then vinified in wooden barrels.
 After fermentation, the wine sits on its lees for twelve months in barrel before bottling.

 Vouvray “La Cuvée des

-The juice in then transferred into 450-L wooden cuves.
-The wine is raised in the same vessel on its lees for eleven
+Like the Vouvray, harvest happens early in the morning for the Fondraux and the grapes are immediately pressed.
+The juice in then transferred into wooden barrels.
+The wine is aged in the same vessel on its lees for eleven months before bottling.

 Vouvray “La Moelleuse”:

 hand in order to best select botrytized berries and the ones with the largest

 concentration of sugar from raisining.
 After harvest, the wine undergoes a very